php-dev-br/laravel-doc-pt-br/blade.md

 @endif
 ```

-You may use the `sectionMissing` directive to determine if a section does not
+You may use the `@sectionMissing` directive to determine if a section does not
 have content:

 ```blade